 The study is unique in its efforts to identify and test effective web-based recruitment and dissemination strategies for collaborative genetic epidemiologic studies.

 “In addition to attempting to gain knowledge about genes specifically associated with acoustic neuroma risk, we hope to use acoustic neuromas as a disease model for internet based epidemiologic research,” she said.
 “Empowering patients to take a more active role in clinical research is a win-win for both patient and researcher alike.”

-This Article was submitted by Denise L Meyer, on Monday, September 09, 2013.
+This article was submitted by Denise L Meyer on September 9, 2013.